decameronn/reading-list/README.md

 # Reading List
 A list of books that I am currently reading and a history of what I read in the (very recent) past.
 All the materials listed here molded me (to various degrees) into who I am today.
 When I say "book", I mean an actual book, but also an article, a video (even an entire series), a podcast, etc. Therefore it should be considered a "watch list" as well.

-Sorting is done by author's name, in alphabetical order.
 I may also add other sub-categories later on.

 #### Contributing